mattmaniak/fiflo/README.md

 ```

 ## FAQ
+How can I contribute?
+- Read the doc/WORKFLOW.md and send request.

 Will you port it into the Windows?
 - No.

-How can I contribute?
-- Read the doc/WORKFLOW.md and send any request.